April 8, 2016

-Knowing what we do about the human memory, and our suspect ability to accurately document history, it should come as no surprise that history is often told selectively.
-Things are attributed to more famous names in history, while lesser known names lie in their wake, largely forgotten.
-This is an article about two of those lesser known names and a brilliant Luger pistol that passed between them.
+Knowing what we do about human memory, and our suspect ability to accurately document history, it should come as no surprise that history is often told selectively.
+Things are attributed to more famous names in history, while lesser-known names lie in their wake, largely forgotten.
+This is an article about two of those lesser-known names and a brilliant Luger pistol that passed between them.

 The dark walnut grips have also been carved with the oak and acorn pattern, but while the right grip shows fine checkering in its center, the left grip bears a presentation plaque that reads,